jimboid/software-workshop/README.md

 ## Step 1 - Prepare Your Workstation

-If the workstation you are setting up runs Windows (mac and linux users skip this step), decide if you are going to work in a Linux Virtual Machine or use the Windows Subsystem for Linux.
+If the workstation you are setting up runs Windows (mac and linux users skip this step), decide if you are going to work in a Linux Virtual Machine (VM) or use the Windows Subsystem for Linux (WSL).
+The basic difference is that the VM offers full seperation of the operating systems whilst the WSL is more integrated.
+With the VM you would have to work fully within the VM, or setup some shared directories to pass files between Windows and Linux.
+With WSL you can use files seamlessly between the Windows installed tools and the ones installed in Linux.
+I tend to prefer working with the seperation of a VM, but on low end hardware, better results are often seen with WSL.

-Linux Virtual Machine
+### Linux Virtual Machine

+If you decided to install the Linux Virtual Machine then you will first need to install virtualbox (for Windows hosts) from here https://www.virtualbox.org/wiki/Downloads

+Then follow this tutorial to install a Linux (Ubuntu) VM.

 ### Windows Subsystem for Linux